mliebelt/pgn-viewer/plan.md

 ##### Provide public documentation

-* Provide additional to the web site (or instead of it?) examples that are included in the distribution that can be downloaded.
+* Provide additional to the web site (or instead of it?) examples that are included in the distribution that can be downloaded. (/)
-* Zip the examples together with the rest, so that when expanding the distribution, the examples can be run just by double-clicking them.
+* Zip the examples together with the rest, so that when expanding the distribution, the examples can be run just by double-clicking them. (/)

+##### Provide configuration configurator

+* Create a minimal web application (one HTML page with small additional JavaScript) that demonstrates the changes in configuration in life examples.
+* The UI should consist mostly in two regions:
+  * Left: The configuration of the board (half page wide)
+  * Right: The example chess application then
+* The form should have all possible configuration parameter available.
+If possible, they should be  presented in the usual drop-down selection manner.

 ## Done and mostly finished (/)